iafisher/blog/usa_cities_stats/post.md

 19   | Tamiami, FL          | 55,271     | 0.2%       | 1.9%
 20   | Lake Ridge, VA       | 41,058     | 0.1%       | 1.1%

+<p class="caption"><span class="caption-label">Table 8</span>: Surprisingly obscure cities</p>

 Every city here is a [census-designated place](https://en.wikipedia.org/wiki/Census-designated_place), a category created by the Census Bureau for localities that are not legally incorporated, which tend to be lesser-known than incorporated municipalities.
 Furthermore, all of them are suburbs in the [Sun Belt](https://en.wikipedia.org/wiki/Sun_Belt), with a propensity towards smaller metro areas (Sacramento, Orlando).
 The Sun Belt is the fastest-growing region in the United States, and many of these cities were evidently founded too recently to have left much of an imprint on the popular imagination.

-Finally, here are the most surprisingly obscure cities with at least 200,000 inhabitants:
+Since most of the cities in Table&nbsp;8 are fairly small, Table&nbsp;9 lists the most surprisingly obscure cities with at least 200,000 inhabitants.

 rank | city                | population | popularity | expected popularity
 ---- | ------------------- | ---------- | ---------- | -------------------